patternfly/react-topology/packages/module/patternfly-docs/content/examples/TopologyToolbar.md

 import './topology-example.css';

+# Introduction

+**Note:** Topology lives in its own package at [`@patternfly/react-topology`](https://www.npmjs.com/package/@patternfly/react-topology).

+A **toolbar** places controls within a panel at the top of a Topology view.

-### Topology with a toolbar
+## Using a toolbar

-To add a toolbar to the topology view, wrap your `VisualizationProvider` with the `TopologyView` component, which will accept `viewToolbar` and/or `contextToolbar` as props.
+To add a toolbar to a Topology view, wrap your `VisualizationProvider` with the `<TopologyView>` component, which will accept `viewToolbar` and/or `contextToolbar` as properties.

-- `contextToolbar`: displayed at the top of the view, should contain components for changing context
+  - **`contextToolbar`:** Displayed at the top of the view, containing components for changing context.
-- `viewToolbar`: displayed below the context toolbar, should contain components for changing view contents
+  - **`viewToolbar`:** Displayed below the context toolbar, containing components for changing view contents.

-**Note**: You can set the state on the controller to track values such as the `viewOptions`.
+**Note**: You can set the "state" on the controller to track values such as the `viewOptions`.

-The GraphElement components can retrieve state from the controller via:
+`GraphElement` components can retrieve state from the controller via:
 `element.getController().getState<ControllerState>();`
 and react to that state accordingly.

-You will need to pass in the corresponding props and the related `viewOptions` state values into your custom `DefaultNode` component for all the view options you want to track.
+You will need to pass in the corresponding properties and the related `viewOptions` state values to your custom `<DefaultNode>` component for all view options you want to track.

+### Example

 ```ts file='./TopologyToolbarDemo.tsx'
 ```